Cosmo-Tech/azure-sample-webapp/doc/customMetrics.md

 ## Upload

-This event is triggered each time a user uploads a file, by clicking on the `Upload` button, within a Scenario Parameters tab.
-This does not apply to tabs containing an editable table.
+This event is triggered each time a user uploads a file in datasets tab (`Browse` button) or editable table tab (`Import file` button) in Scenario parameters section.
 See [Scenario Parameters Configuration - File parameters](https://github.com/Cosmo-Tech/azure-sample-webapp/blob/main/doc/scenarioParametersConfiguration.md#file-parameters).

 In Application Insights Portal, this event is labeled **UploadFileValue**.